 That skeptical look back is a marked difference with Lawrence Wright’s new assessment, ‘God Save Texas: A Journey into the Soul of the Lone Star State‘ – which is a heartfelt but uneasy look forward.

-The Austin-based journalist and screenwriter, author of ‘The Looming Tower,’ hikes and bikes along some of the same trails McMurtry did.
+The Austin-based journalist and screenwriter, Pulitzer-Prize-winning author of ‘The Looming Tower,’ hikes and bikes along some of the same trails McMurtry did: Austin, Houston, Dallas, San Antonio.
 Wright does include a fair amount of history in his account of our merry, petrol-pumping Eden.
 But what motivates ‘God Save Texas’ is Wright’s fear that Texas has been the harbinger for – too late! – what’s already taken over the rest of the country: political extremism and paralysis, a roaring nationalism and hatred of immigrants, a rollback of federal oversight on the environment, banking, racial and gender equality – and so on.

 Wright grew up in Dallas – and wrote about it (‘In the New World’ from 1988).
 He contemplates the tragedies tied up with political violence that have scarred the city (JFK and the July 7th police massacre).
 But Dallas takes some deserved hits as well.
 Income inequality is lower here than in other big cities, for example, but when income inequality is connected to race, the disparity becomes a canyon.
 Around the country, Wright notes, the average number of African-Americans among the homeless is 40 percent.
 In Dallas, it’s nearly two-thirds.

 Despite Wright’s Big D credentials, ‘God Save Texas’ is a thoroughly Austin-eyed view of the state.
 The sizable center of the book concerns insider politics, Texas-grown presidents and the state legislature (topics McMurtry mostly just snorted at).
-Wright confesses he found George Bush likable – a case of ‘Bush Nostalgia’ – given that Bush, as Texas governor, at least attempted to lead from the middle.
+Wright confesses he found George Bush likable – a case of what’s been called ‘Bush Nostalgia’ in the Age of Trump – given that Bush, as Texas governor, at least attempted to lead from the middle.
 Wright repeatedly wishes that, as president, Bush had never invaded Iraq and would like to believe that, otherwise, he’d have been a decent leader (‘otherwise’ in this instance means ‘not fully addressing whatever Bush’s responsibility was for the near-collapse of the economy’).